 In any Scrum team, everyone’s voice is heard and valued.
 But with a smaller Scrum team, there are fewer voices to be heard, meaning there are fewer ideas to work off and fewer opinions to counteract an approach to completing work.

 Teams also may have issues with members having different personalities.
 As mentioned above, team chemistry is essential and can significantly contribute to the success and capacity of your team.
 If your team does not mesh well together, it is almost certain that your team’s productivity will take a big hit and have its potential limited.

-It’s critical that you make sure your Scrum teams are the right size.
+Clearly, team size matters.
+It’s one of the critical answers when asking, “How do I increase the velocity of my Scrum team?”
 If you’re starting a project or you’re starting with a new Scrum team, start with a smaller one.
 When your team matures and is continuously exceeding expectations each sprint, it may be time to add some team members to your existing team to increase productivity.
 If you’ve had success with your agile experience, your organization may consider scaling agile within the company.
 Check out this article to learn how to scale agile.